 1:1 Chromebook Program for 4th and 5th Grades

 Each fourth and fifth grade student in the William Penn Charter School is given a Samsung Chromebook to use both in the classroom and at home for school-related work.
 For specific information about the 1:1 Chromebook Program, please click here.

 Lower School teachers routinely use technology in their classrooms to actively engage students.
 Lower School classrooms are equipped with a Smart Board (interactive whiteboard), projector, and a computer.
-In addition, teachers have access to a wide variety of technology tools, including online tools, iPads, video and audio recorders and digital cameras with which they and their students use in a wide variety of projects.
+In addition, teachers have access to a wide variety of technology tools, including online tools, iPads, video and audio recorders and digital cameras, which they and their students use in a wide variety of projects.